boukx/guide/index.markdown

 ## Addons

-Outside of Azeroth my work leans heavily on designing software to enable analysts to make good descisions; I change my UI very often from PvE optimized Elv setups to retro game RP themes to most recently a minimalist, Blizz-like PvP UI.

 **You should use addons to compliment how you want to play the game.** Copying another person's UI that doesn't play like you isn't going to make you a better player; fixing little issues with your UI can remove friction that you would experience for hours and hours.
-Below I'm going to list a healthy mix of addons but if you're just getting into things, then install Leatrix, Weakauras, Questie, DBM, and start your adventure.  c:
+Below I'm going to list a healthy mix of addons but if you're just getting into things, then install Leatrix, Weakauras, Questie, DBM, and start your adventure.

 ### General Purpose Addons
 - **Leatrix Plus** enables a bunch of things like faster auto loot, further camer distance, auto invites, moving/scaling buffs and frames.
 All of which by default are off, so you can pick and choose the features you need via /ltp or the minimap button.
 I highly recommend installing this and then browsing the settings from time to time.
-- **Weakauras** (2?) is basically mandatory.
-Weakaura's are mini-addons that can be shared in game.
+- **Weakauras** allows you to install are mini-addons/UI elements that can be shared in game.
 I'll be recommending a couple specific to hunter further down.
 - **Questie** helps you quest.

 ### Actionbars